Leyton House Racing: 1988 season

-1989 season as Leyton House March Racing Team
+1989 season

-In May of 1989 the publicly-owned March company sold off its F1 team and the rights to produce F3000 cars to Akagi.
+In May 1989 the publicly-owned March company sold off its F1 team and the rights to produce F3000 cars to Akagi.
 The racing team thus became a manufacturer.
 From a staff of 19 in 1987, the team grew to 120.
 Cesare Gariboldi died in January following a road accident, thus the team named the chassis with a prefix CG in memory of him.
 The March CG891 was introduced at the Monaco Grand Prix, the March 881 having served duty for the March Racing Team in the first two races of the year.
 Gugelmin qualified in 14th while Capelli was 22nd on the grid.
 Both drivers failed to finish although Capelli was still classified in 11th.
 This was the Italian's first of only two classified finishes all year, the other coming in Belgium, where he placed 12th.
 Gugelmin's best finish was seventh, achieved three times; in Belgium, Japan and Australia.
 Although neither Gugelmin or Capelli scored a points finish with the GC891, the team finished the 1989 Constructors' Championship in 12th, having achieved four points.
 This was due to Gugelmin's third place with the 881 at the opening race of the year, the Brazilian Grand Prix.

 At the French Grand Prix, after a start-line accident forced Gugelmin to use the spare car for the race, he went on to achieve the fastest lap of the race although unclassified at the finish, nine laps behind the winner.
 The French race had been particularly promising for the team; Capelli had run as high as second at one stage but retired with engine problems.

 Many of the March CG891's reliability problems was due to the casing used for the inboard gear cluster; this proved to have some flex and resulted in some gearbox failures in the first part of the season until the walls of the casing were made thicker.
 Some other failures were due to the electrical paraphernalia of the Judd EV, with only the odd piston and valvegear issues.